 New!
 From time to time, selected teaching exercises will be featured on our homepage blog, eHRAF Highlights.
 Return to this page for updates.

 Teaching eHRAF exercises are sample syllabi that encourage the exploration of eHRAF and teach students to navigate and engage with our database materials.
 The teaching exercises are freely available to everyone, access to the eHRAF databases is by subscription only.
 Check to see if your institution is already a member with database access (or contact your librarian).
 If your institution is not yet a member of eHRAF, you can also contact us for a free trial to make the most effective use of these materials in your school or classroom.

 Teaching eHRAF is made possible with the help and generosity of educators who use eHRAF in their classrooms.
 If you find these teaching exercises useful, please let us know.
 We also encourage educators to collaborate with us and to share any eHRAF-themed teaching materials that they have produced.
-If you would like to contribute, email Chris Cunnar (Member Services) at email@example.com.
+If you would like to contribute, email us at firstname.lastname@example.org.